 - Destruction or necrosis of tissues or changes in their antigenic structure, so the changed tissue becomes immunogenic for the host organism.
 According to this mechanism, developed autoimmune chronic active hepatitis after suffering hepatitis B.

-- Violation of the integrity of tissue barriers, separating some of the organs and tissues from the blood and therefore immune from the aggression of lymphocytes of the host.
+- Impaired integrity of tissue barriers, separating some of the organs and tissues from the blood and therefore immune from the aggression of lymphocytes of the host.
 However, because normal tissues these antigens in the blood are not, the thymus does not produce the destruction of autoaggressive lymphocytes against these tissues.
 According to this mechanism, developed autoimmune thyroiditis.

-- Hyperimmune condition (pathologically enhanced immune system) or immunological imbalance with the violation of the "selector" function of the thymus, which suppress autoimmunity, or decreased activity of T-suppressor subpopulation of cells.
+- Hyperimmune condition (pathologically enhanced immune system) or immunological imbalance with the impaired "selector" function of the thymus, which suppress autoimmunity, or decreased activity of T-suppressor subpopulation of cells.

 The mechanism of development of many autoimmune diseases (systemic scleroderma, periarteritis nodosa, acquired hemolytic anemia, etc.) is not clear.
 Most of them develops the type of allergic reaction of delayed type with involvement of immune lymphocytes.
 In autoimmune lesions of blood is paramount in the blood of circulating antibodies.